kyma-project/busola/README.md

 - Do not store the authentication token as a cookie.
 Make sure the token is sent to the Busola Backend as a bearer token.
 - Make sure that the state-changing operations (`POST`, `PUT`, `DELETE`, and `UPDATE` requests) are only triggered upon explicit user interactions, such as form submissions.
-- Keep in mind that UI rendering in response to user navigating between views is only allowed to trigger read-only operations (_GET_ requests) without any data mutations.
+- Keep in mind that UI rendering in response to the user navigating between views is only allowed to trigger read-only operations (`GET` requests) without any data mutations.

 2. Protect against cross-site scripting (XSS).